yangzhongke/Zack.CameraLib/README.md

 cameraPlayer.Start(0, new System.Drawing.Size(1024, 768));
 ```

 The first parameter of Start is the index of selected camera.
+All the connected cameras can be listed using CameraUtils.ListCameras() of Zack.CameraLib.Core mentioned above.

-If set a filter using SetFrameFilter(), the Image can be processed before the Mat is rendered.
+If a filter is set using the method SetFrameFilter() of CameraPlayer, the Image can be processed before the Mat is rendered.
 OpenCVSharp can be used to process the Mat.

 Sample code: